 Before you begin

-- You may want to sign up for a service like InstaFreebie or BookFunnel to help securely share advance digital reading copies of your book.
+- You may want to sign up for a service like BookFunnel to help securely share advance digital reading copies of your book.
 This is useful when approaching anyone to blurb, review, or otherwise offer coverage of you or your work; send print copies only when necessary.

 1. First, reach out to the people who know you